graphcore/poptorch/docs/user_guide/overview.rst

     :start-after: annotations_inline_start
     :end-before: annotations_inline_end
     :emphasize-lines: 16, 19, 22, 26
-    :caption: PopTorch also supports annotating the model directly.
+    :caption: Annotating a model directly.

-		          Both forms can be used interchangeably.
+Either annotation is enough to enable parallel execution in the simple cases.
+By default, the layers before the first :py:class:`poptorch.BeginBlock` will be placed on IPU 0.

 Both :py:class:`poptorch.BeginBlock` and :py:class:`poptorch.Block`
 need to follow a set of rules: